 1963: Thomas Starzl, an American physician, performed the first human liver transplant, and James Hardy, an American surgeon, carried out the first human lung transplant.

 1963: Leo H. Sternbach, a Polish chemist, discovered diazepam (Valium).
 Throughout his career, Sternbach also discovered chlordiazepoxide (Librium), trimethaphan (Arfonad), clonazepam (Klonopin), flurazepam (Dalmane), flunitrazepam (Rohypnol), and nitrazepam (Mogadon).
-John Enders and colleagues developed the first measles vaccine.
+John Enders and colleagues developed the

 1965: Harry Martin Meyer, an American pediatric virologist, co-developed the rubella vaccine.
 It became available in 1970.